aguileraz/AGLDev/README.md

 `AGLLOG` - Only for log system!

-`AGLCOX` - An example of use MSSQL connection!
+`AGLCOX` - An example of use the Doctrine 2 MSSQL connection!

 `AGLOther` - An example of simple Module!